lis-kp/alice/README.md

 ##To run ALICE on the MCScript

-1) First, download the roberta pre-trained model (and other models and datasets) by running ./download.sh
+1) First, download the roberta pre-trained model (and other models and datasets) by running sh download.sh
-2) run ./run_alice_ranking.sh (the option --virtual_teacher enables the use of alice algorithm)
+2) run sh run_alice_ranking.sh (the option --virtual_teacher enables the use of alice algorithm)

 ADV baseline: To be released soon after some polish